Using a Vendor Portal to Consolidate Systems

 The Challenge of Multiple Systems

-Imagine this: a vendor calls to inquire about an invoice.
+Imagine a vendor calls to inquire about an invoice.
 Your AP team member has to log into one system to check the invoice’s receipt, another to see if it’s been approved, and a third to confirm if the payment has been sent.
 This process is not only time-consuming but also prone to errors and delays.
 It creates a poor experience for the vendor, who just wants a simple answer, and it bogs down your team with repetitive, low-value tasks.
 The lack of a single source of truth means information can be inconsistent, leading to confusion and, in the worst cases, late payments.

 A vendor self-service portal centralizes all of this information into a single, user-friendly platform.
 It’s a “one-stop shop” where vendors can: